MarcialRosales/maven-concourse-pipeline/README.md

-# Deploy Artifact to Pivotal Cloud Foundry
+# Deploy Built Artifact to Pivotal Cloud Foundry and Verify

 ## Purpose

-The purpose of this step is to take an artifact from a Maven repository *JFrog* and push it *Cloud Foundry*.
-This step should trigger as soon as a new version is available.
+The purpose of this step is to take the latest *built artifact* from a Maven repository *JFrog* and deploy it to *Cloud Foundry*.
+This step should trigger as soon as a new version is available in *JFrog*.

 ## Set up
 We inherit the set up from the step `02_use_corporate_maven_repo` which gives us *Concourse* and *JFrog*.